Guatemalan Mexicans: Migration history

 Jacobo Árbenz, 25th President of Guatemala, was exiled following the CIA-backed 1954 coup d'état and died in Mexico City in 1971.

 There has been a Guatemalan presence in Mexico since at least 1895, when the National Census counted 14,004 individuals, however this dropped to 5,820 in 1900.
 Due to the devastating Guatemalan Civil War, many Guatemalans were allowed into Mexico as refugees.
 Some stayed only temporarily, but others settled down in the country.
 Recently, many Guatemalans have been immigrating to Mexico rather than the United States.
-Most settle around Guatemala-Mexico border states to keep in touch with family, but many move to Mexico City where a large community already exists, and some settle around Baja California and US-Mexico border states because of Guatemalan American communities existing in American border cities, some with relatives in the United States.
+Most settle around the Guatemala-Mexico border to keep in touch with family, but many move to Mexico City where a large community already exists, and some settle around Baja California and US-Mexico border states because of Guatemalan American communities existing in American border cities, some with relatives in the United States.
 Both countries share the Spanish language; their historical origins are common (part of the Spanish Empire).